marbl/MetagenomeScope/FEATURES_TODO.md

 	 From there, we can remove the chains in question from the graph and add their elements as "LongRopes" or "LongBubbles" (or, uh, just normal ropes/bubbles) to the graph.
+    * Wrote the "long rope" pseudocode.
+Need to finish writing the "long bubble" pseudocode tomorrow, then implement detection of long ropes/bubbles.
+(TODO)

 * Look into "efficient bubble detection" (Fasulo et al. 2002).
 To be fair, this might be for assemblers -- I'd guess that for assembly graphs already